• HOME

 The N-scale Whitehurst & Pine Ridge Railroad operates between Dallas and Kansas City in the Union Pacific merger era.
 An array of locomotives from several railroads absorbed by UP typically head trains moving goods across the network. – Cowcatcher Magazine

-The Arkansas Pine Route
+The Arkansas Pine Route: Overview

 The Whitehurst & Pine Ridge Railroad is a fictional N-scale Class II short line midway along the proto-lanced Union Pacific route between Dallas and Kansas City in the early 1990s.
 The W&PRR is part of a larger operational footprint that features Class I main line running in big-city and small-town settings.